torquebox/torquebox.org/drafts/transactions.md

 In addition, we've introduced a new method, `TorqueBox.transaction`, that can be used to enlist multiple XA-compliant resources into a single distributed transaction from anywhere in your application.
-This includes messaging destinations, backgroundable tasks, and the Infinispan-backed TorqueBox cache, which are all automatically transactional, by default.
+This includes message destinations, background tasks, and the [Infinispan]-backed TorqueBox cache, which are all automatically transactional, by default.

 But wait, there's more!